althafnafi/jobhive/README.md

 # JobHive - A job search app

 The Job Search App is a web application designed to help users search for job opportunities, create job listings, and manage the job application process.
 It allows two types of users: regular users and employers.
-Regular users can search for jobs, apply for positions, and manage their job preferences, while employers can create job listings, review applications, and find suitable candidates.
+Regular users can search for jobs, apply for positions, a while employers can create job listings, and find suitable candidates.

 ## API Documentation
 https://documenter.getpostman.com/view/22652839/2s93sdaCoM